unccd/Prais4-reporting-manual/SO3.md

   - Minimum metadata content as per the mandatory fields listed in Annex II.
 ```

 #### Step 2: Overlay gridded population data with indicator SO 3-1 spatial output

 Indicator SO 3-2 is calculated by overlaying the population data on the drought hazard intensity (SO3-1) spatial data for each year.
 If non-default data is used gap years should be filled with the closest available population data.
 For example, if the 2019 data is missing, it should be replaced by the 2020 data (or the closest available year), then 2020 data would be used for both 2019 and 2020.
 In addition to the total population, sex-disaggregated population data grids, if available, should be used in the overlay process to generate sex-disaggregated drought exposure values.

 Population and drought hazard intensity data should have the same coordinate reference system and geographical projection, which should be consistent across the annual reporting periods.
 Moreover, both data sets need to have the same grid size.
 To do this the 0.1° x 0.1° (~11.1 km) GMID data should be resampled to a 0.00083º ( ~100 m) grid (same as WorldPop) using the Nearest Neighbour resampling technique.

-#### Step 3: CCalculate the proportion of the population exposed within each drought intensity class
+#### Step 3: Calculate the proportion of the population exposed within each drought intensity class

 ```{note}
 Related areas in the PRAIS 4 platform: tables SO3-2.T1, SO3-2.T2 and SO3-2.T3